macobam/Microbiota_Roadkill_Wildlife/README.md

 This final step requires Rstudio to analyze the results obtained from mothur.
 In `Scripts/MicrobiotaAnalysis/`, the script `MicrobiotaAnalysis.R` examines, for each species and sample: community composition, alpha diversity, beta diversity, and the core microbiota.

 The main results are in `Results/Microbiota/Plots/`.
 Additionally, `Results/Microbiota/RData/` stores the data sets used, which can be imported into Rstudio using the `load("file_name.RData")` function.

+## Citation

+Please cite our paper if you find it useful for your work.

+Coba-Males, M.A., Díaz M., Molina C.A., Medrano-Vizcaíno P., Brito-Zapata D., Martin-Solano S., Ocaña-Mayorga, S., Carrillo-Bilbao, G. A., Narváez, W., Arrivillaga-Henríquez, J., González-Suárez, M., Enríquez, S. , & Poveda, A. (2024) Gut bacterial communities in roadkill animals: A pioneering study of two species in the Amazon region in Ecuador. *PLoS ONE 19*(12): e0313263.
+[DOI: 10.1371/journal.pone.0313263](https://doi.org/10.1371/journal.pone.0313263)